clue/reactphp-buzz/README.md

 See also the [SOCKS example](examples/11-socks-proxy.php).

-### UNIX domain sockets
+### Unix domain sockets

-This library also supports connecting to a local UNIX domain socket path.
+This library also supports connecting to a local Unix domain socket (UDS) path.
-You have to explicitly create a [`Sender`](#sender) that passes every request through the given UNIX domain socket.
+You have to explicitly create a legacy [`Sender`](#sender) that passes every request through the given UNIX domain socket.
 For consistency reasons you still have to pass full HTTP URLs for every request, but the host and port will be ignored when establishing a connection.